danizen/confsecrets/README.md

     CONFSECRETS_KEY = 'This is not an example' CONFSECRETS_VAULT = os.path.join(BASE_DIR, 'vault.yaml')

 This initializes the default vault during configuration freeze.
-Otherwise, the default vault's configuration is controlled by th environment variables.
+Otherwise, the default vault's configuration is controlled by the environment variables.

-This is secure as long as the vault file is not stored in git, and then it becomes obfuscation.
-However, it is easy to change the salt as long as you aren't saving too many secrets in it.
+This is secure as long as the vault file are not stored in git, and then it becomes obfuscation.
+It is best when both the passphrase from which a key is derived is also outside of git.

 Saving secrets becomes easy through a management command to populate the vault: